Kay-ddggxh/woohoo-haiku/README.md

 Fonts were chosen to convey Asian/Japanese visuals.
 For full despcription of font names and their sources see [Media and Styling](#media-and-styling)

-**Images:**
+**Images and Icons:**

-All images used depict classic Japanese artistic elements such as koi, cherry blossom and finger waves.
+All images and icons used depict classic Japanese artistic elements such as koi, cherry blossom and finger waves.
+The icons for the like-btn and the tanka counter were deliberately picked as something other than the classic heart and speech bubble icon to add originality to the design.
-For full despcription of all images and their sources see [Media and Styling](#media-and-styling)
+For full despcription of all images and their sources see [Media and Styling](#media-and-styling).

 ### Site Goals